Lesson 1: What is Forex?

 Volume traded = the size of your position in lots or units

-There are still other factors that can affect your actual profit or losses when trading.
+There are other factors that can affect your actual profit or losses when trading.
 These include spreads, commissions, and other additional charges related to trading.
 It is essential to take note of these factors to calculate your profits or losses more accurately.

 In the next lesson, you’ll learn more about the currencies traded in forex and how they correlate.